 The circle technically refers to the boundary of the shape (that is the curved blue line).

-The center is a point inside the circle.
-All points on the circle are the same distance from the center.
+The centre is a point inside the circle.
+All points on the circle are the same distance from the centre.

 The diameter is twice the length of the radius. d = 2r

 CircumferenceThe circumference is the distance around the circle.
 The circumference is usually denoted by the symbol C.